 Even sensing someone wiggling uncontrollably during a take could steal attention away and cost the production a take.

 Not even the smallest item can be moved after the Director or 1st Assistant Director yells, “Action!”
 There have been some public examples of how talent can react in this situation.
 None of them are good.
 Again, do not move equipment or anything once someone yells action.
 You will regret it.

 There are many lessons to be learned on-set over the course of a full career in Hollywood.
 Knowing the basics will definitely give you a leg up once you find yourself leading your own department.

 Treating everyone with respect, remaining curious and inquisitive, and being true to the craft you’ve undertaken, are the most important actions you can have.
 Perhaps you’ll one day be so at home on a film set that a new film term will be coined in your honor.

-But for now, raise you
+But for now, raise your Martini.